solita/solita.github.com/_posts/2025-11-14-cing-the-web-lambda.md

 {"npoints": 3, "length": 315.951278}
 ```

-See the file `example.c` for more examples, including a counter with state that
-keeps state between calls.
+See the file `example.c` for more examples, including a counter that keeps state between calls.

-For deploying to actual AWS environment, see instructions in [AWS documentation site](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-walkthrough.html).
+For deploying to actual AWS environment, see instructions in the [AWS documentation site](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-walkthrough.html).

 ## Caveat and final remarks

 C is a low level language and doesn't offer memory safety.
 You should carefully test any code
 you are exposing over the internet.
 There are mitigation strategies like fuzzing (using tools like
 [radamsa](https://gitlab.com/akihe/radamsa)), using [AddressSanitizer](https://gcc.gnu.org/onlinedocs/gcc/Instrumentation-Options.html#index-fsanitize_003daddress)
-or even compiling with a memory safe C variant [Fil-C](https://fil-c.org).
+or even compiling with the memory-safe C variant [Fil-C](https://fil-c.org).

 The upside is that using C can give us small native code that starts up
 and executes fast.
 This makes it a good fit when you have a Lambda that